Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Methodology

 \subsection{LLMs Under Evaluation}

 In this study, we evaluated a diverse set of large language models (LLMs) to analyze their capabilities in handling both text and audio data.
-The models were selected based on factors such as parameter size, source, accessibility via APIs, and support for different data modalities. as well as those excluded, based on findings and recommendations from the referenced paper \cite{hanafi2024comprehensiveevaluationlargelanguage}.
+The models were selected based on factors such as parameter size, source, accessibility via APIs, and support for different data modalities.
+Additionally, models were excluded based on findings and recommendations from the referenced paper \cite{hanafi2024comprehensiveevaluationlargelanguage}.
 These criteria ensured a comprehensive comparison of models from various providers, including both proprietary and open-source options.

-Table \ref{tab:m1} summarizes the characteristics of the selected models, which vary significantly in terms of parameter size, ranging from lightweight models like Phi-3.5-mini (3.8 billion parameters) to much larger models such as Llama 3 70B.
-Additionally, the sources of the models encompass major technology companies like Google and Microsoft, as well as specialized AI firms such as Mistral AI and Meta.
-API accessibility is provided by multiple platforms, including Nvidia NIM, OpenAI, Groq, and Google's Gemini API, enabling diverse deployment options for text and audio processing tasks.
+Table \ref{tab:m1} Table \ref{tab:m1} summarizes the characteristics of the selected models, which vary significantly in terms of parameter size, from lightweight models like Phi-3.5-mini (3.8B parameters) to larger ones such as Llama 3.1 and 3.3 (both 70B).
+The sources include major companies like Google, Microsoft, and Meta, as well as specialized firms like Mistral AI and Deepseek.
+API accessibility is provided through a range of platforms, including Nvidia NIM, OpenAI API, Groq, Azure AI API, and Google’s Gemini API, allowing flexible deployment options across text and audio modalities.

 For the audio analysis, Whisper was employed to transcribe audio files into text before inputting the results into text-focused models like Llama 3 and GPT-4o mini.
-In contrast, models supporting multimodal data, such as Gemini 1.5 Flash and Pro version 2, were directly fed audio data to evaluate their performance in handling both audio and text tasks.
+In contrast, models supporting multimodal data, such as Gemini 1.5 Flash, Gemini 1.5 Pro, and Gemini 2.5 Pro, were directly fed audio data to evaluate their performance in handling both audio and text tasks.
 This approach allowed for a direct comparison of text-only versus multimodal model capabilities.

 Several models in this evaluation, such as Phi-3.5-mini and Phi-3.5-MoE, were chosen due to their emerging relevance in multimodal and multilingual tasks.
-The inclusion of models with different quantization strategies, such as those used in Llama 3 70B and Mistral NeMo, highlights the trade-offs between model complexity and computational efficiency.
+The inclusion of models with different quantization strategies, such as those used in Llama 3.1 70B and Mistral NeMo, highlights the trade-offs between model complexity and computational efficiency.
 Quantization, in some cases, helped optimize model performance, particularly in audio-capable models.